dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

   * Great for low-end devices and low-bandwidth connections.
   * Allows for a broad range of browser versions at the client.
   * Quick initial page load times.
-  * Minimal to no code to pull to the client.
+  * Minimal to no JavaScript to pull to the client.
 * Flexibility of access to protected server resources:
   * Database access.
   * Access to secrets, such as values for API calls to Azure storage.